I Transformed Myself Into Kim Kardashian—& You Have To See It

 It's been a whirlwind few weeks for the Kardashian/Jenner clan — even by the mogul family's notoriously oversized standards.
-From the explosive rumors of Kylie and Khloé's unconfirmed pregnancies, to Kim's tantalizing hints that there may be a leak in their tight-knit inner circle, the family has dominated the entertainment news cycle.
+From the explosive rumours of Kylie and Khloé's unconfirmed pregnancies, to Kim's tantalising hints that there may be a leak in their tight-knit inner circle, the family has dominated the entertainment news cycle.

 Since we just recreated a few of Kendall's gorgeous, fresh-faced beauty looks, we're celebrating the internet's feverish Kardashian buzz with the most extra makeover possible.
 Yep, it's time to grab your go-to contouring brush and KKW Beauty highlighter, because we're copying three of Kim's most iconic red carpet moments.